bekk/bekk-christmas/post/thecloud/serverless-development-with-serverless-framework.md

 ....
 ```

 So what actually happend here?
 Under the hood, Serverless Framework creates a [CloudFormation](https://aws.amazon.com/cloudformation/) template and uploads that to AWS.
 CloudFormation will take this template and provision all of the necessary services, deploy the functions and link all the services nicely together.
 In our case the framework created a DynamoDB table, two functions and an API Gateway.

-And with just a small yaml-file and some commands you suddenly have an API which autoscales automatically and you only pay when the API is in use.
+With just a small yaml file and some commands, you suddenly have an API which autoscales automatically and you only pay when the API is in use.
 I think that's pretty cool!

 # What's next?

-This was only a simple example of what Serverless Framework is capable of and the framework is capable of much more to develop serverless framework.
+This was only a simple example of what Serverless Framework is capable of, but this only scratches the surface on what the framework can do for you when developing server.
 It can for instance be used to test your functions locally or trigger them directly in the cloud, and you can use the framework for accessing logs and other metrics.
 It also comes with a [Dashboard](https://serverless.com/dashboard/) which gives you a "A unified view of your Serverless applications, featuring monitoring, alerting, deployments & much more".

 All in all, Serverless Framework is a nice alternative to use for developing serverless applications.
 It supports multiple cloud providers (although the support is limited on some of them) and comes with lots of [plugins](https://serverless.com/plugins/) to help you speed up your development.
-It of course has some limitations and `yaml` can be frustrating to debug some times, but I will absolutely recommend you to try it out if you're interested in developing serverless applications!
+It of course has some limitations, and `yaml` can be frustrating to debug some times, but I will absolutely recommend you to try it out if you're interested in developing serverless applications!